 “The only way to describe my trip is WOW!!
 I could not have asked for a better group of Scuba Travel customers and the staff onboard Grand Sea Serpent were well up there on my list of pros.
-For me being a single traveler its important that the group onboard are fun folk (how often do you meet a diver that’s not fun!!) so my group on the Grand Sea Serpent really did fit the bill.
+For me being a single traveller its important that the group onboard are fun folk (how often do you meet a diver that’s not fun!!) so my group on the Grand Sea Serpent really did fit the bill.

 I met Paul at Gatwick for breakfast which was great as this gave us a chance to get to know each other before arriving into Marsa Alam directly.
-As per always all the transfers on arrival ran like clock work and we were soon onboard sipping a gin & tonic and getting to know the other guests who I would be sharing the next 7 days with.
+As per always, all the transfers on arrival ran like clockwork and we were soon onboard sipping a gin & tonic and getting to know the other guests who I would be sharing the next 7 days with.

 The check dive was done at Ras Torombi, which was really welcoming, as I’d not dived for a year… I’d forgotten how easy it was to fall back into and how much I really love it.
-After a nice smooth sailing to the Brothers we were back in the water.
+After a nice smooth sailing to the Brothers, we were back in the water.
 The Brothers is renowned for currents but on my week there was very little pull.
 We did 4 dives at Little Brother where the diving was pretty exciting with schooling barracuda’s, tunas, turtles and we also managed to get up and close to an adult white tip reef shark which was very cool.
-The water temperature was around 29 which suited me – I wore a rash vest and shorts which is in my opinion the best way to dive (even if its not so elegant for underwater shots).
+The water temperature was around 29 which suited me – I wore a rash vest and shorts which is, in my opinion, the best way to dive (even if it’s not so elegant for underwater shots).

 After 1 and a half days at Little Brother we moved over to Big Brother and dived the Numidia.
 The Numidia became wrecked in July 19001 after hitting the reef and now makes a very pretty wreck with lots of soft corals and marine life –I remember there being an abundance of trumpet fish and glass fish swirling around the remains of the British Cargo Ship.
 It was a real highlight of the trip for me.